simonmichael/hledger/doc/RELEASING.md

 ## Release types

-hledger major releases happen each quarter, normally at the start of the third month.
+hledger major releases happen each quarter, normally at the start of the third month (see [past releases](relnotes.md)).
 Bugfix releases follow when needed.
 Preview releases may happen in the other months if wanted.